hernandezmarco/PubMed/README.md

 `DB_HOST=host.docker.internal` connects to a PostgreSQL instance running on your Mac.
 Replace with a hostname or IP if your database is elsewhere.

-> **Note:** Flask binds to `0.0.0.0` inside the container so that Docker's `-p 8080:8080` port mapping reaches it.
-Without this the container would be unreachable from the host.
+> **Security note:** `-p 127.0.0.1:8080:8080` binds the published port to the host's loopback only — other machines on your LAN cannot reach the app.
+Using `-p 8080:8080` (without the IP prefix) would publish on all host interfaces.
+Flask itself must bind to `0.0.0.0` inside the container for Docker's port forwarding to work; this is safe because the container has its own isolated network namespace.

 ---